mintster/bootique-rabbitmq-issue/README.md

 ## Bootique RabbitMQ ChannelFactory Issue

-A RabbitMQ Exchange with the same name of the Queue must exist to avoid throwing an exception with `channelFactory.openChannel()`.
+**ISSUE:** A RabbitMQ Exchange with the same name of the Queue must exist to avoid throwing an exception with `channelFactory.openChannel()`.

 [LINK TO ISSUE](https://github.com/bootique/bootique-rabbitmq-client/issues/1)